 Broccoli gives us so many nutrients and is one of the most power packed vegetables around.

 - Very high in powerful antioxidants.
-It is extremely high in Vitamin C as well as the flavanoids which help the body utilise and recycle the Vitamin C. It is also high in carotenoids lutein, zeaxanthin and beta-carotene which help the body fight against free radical formation, are anti-aging, give us super skin and are super good for our eye health.
+It is extremely high in Vitamin C as well as the flavonoids which help the body utilise and recycle the Vitamin C. It is also high in carotenoids lutein, zeaxanthin and beta-carotene which help the body fight against free radical formation, are anti-aging, give us super skin and are super good for our eye health.

 - High in Soluble Fibre which increases bowel regularity, aids digestive health, prevents constipation, curbs over-eating, stabilises blood sugar levels and draws bad cholesterol out of your body.